-- How will you check in on your mentee throughout the year?
+- How do you plan to check in on your mentee throughout the year?

-- How will you know when your working relationship is going well?
-How will you know when it’s not, and what will you do to address it?
+- How will you know if your relationship is going well?
+What will you do to address it if it’s not?

 - What other relationships can you help your mentee develop in the school community?
 (Remember, you are not the sole support system!)

-What Should the Mentor-New Teacher Relationship Look Like?
+What Qualities Should the New Teacher-Mentor Relationship Have?

 Communication.
-Ideally, you’ll have frequent (daily if possible) conversations with your mentee that go beyond “How was your day?”
-Consider having an open door policy; be available for your mentee to chat about the good, the bad, and the ugly.
-This can include face-to-face check-ins as well as texts, emails, and notes.
-If you like, set boundaries with your mentee about times you’re available to talk.
+Ideally, you’ll have frequent (daily/weekly) conversations with your mentee that occur face-to-face or through text/email Consider having an open-door policy, or, if you prefer, set boundaries about times you’re available.
 Be sure to observe and listen to what is being said as well as what’s not!

 Respect.
-This is definitely an important quality in the mentor-new teacher relationship and it needs to go both ways.
+Like any partnership, it needs to go both ways.
 Respect each other, your ideas, your feelings, your needs, your differences, and your time.

 Empathy.
-We’ve all been that new teacher at some point.
+We’ve all been a first-year teacher.
 A little understanding and grace goes a long way.
-Providing your mentee a judgment-free space (and sharing your own highs and lows) will encourage him/her to talk things through rather than struggle alone.
+Providing a judgment-free space (and sharing your own highs and lows) will encourage him/her to talk things through rather than struggle alone.